cozy/cozy-stack/docs/delegated-auth.md

 If the flagship makes the request, it also can use a delegated code obtained from the cloudery, by using `code` instead of `oidc_token`.

+Flagship clients must include an `id_token` bearing a `sid` claim, even when they use a delegated code.
+Cozy keeps that session identifier on the OAuth client and, when the user signs out of the flagship app (which deletes the client), the stack performs a best-effort call to the OpenID provider's `end_session_endpoint` so the upstream SSO session is closed too.
+This complements the back-channel logout endpoint (`POST /oidc/:context/logout`) that the provider can call to terminate Cozy sessions.

 **Note:** if the OAuth client asks for a `*` scope and has not been certified as the flagship app, this request will return: